 - The site – although it may be authoritative – is not an authoritative source for the topic at hand (a legal website that offers medical advice, for example).

 - The MC itself does not inspire trust.

-While some pages need no formal expertise to write, it’s critical for the purposes of YMYL topics, which makes it critical for your firm’s content.
+While some pages need no formal expertise to write, it’s critical for the purposes of YMYL topics, which makes it critical for your law firm’s website content.
 The idea is to highlight the level of legal experience, insight, and skill you have achieved and to ensure that this colors your content.
 If a page you publish lacks the E-A-T necessary to support its purpose, which is to inform readers on a topic that has the potential to have a significant impact, other factors, such as reputation, cannot save the page from a low rating.

 Do No Harm

 Google’s quality raters are trained to recognize that even the most authoritative and generally helpful websites can include pages with harmful MC that are deserving of the lowest ratings.
 As such, they are called to carefully evaluate each page in terms of its own merits and challenges.
 Before moving on to any other page quality characteristics, quality raters are required to first check for the following: